 “I’m completely new to CRM software.
 Is Salesforce the best choice for me?”

 In this case, it’s not.
 Salesforce comes with a steep learning curve for even the most talented and tech-savvy of teams.
 It’s not a beginner-friendly CRM.

 We’d recommend opting for a provider such as Zoho, or Freshworks.
-Aside from offering free (albeit restrictive) versions, both are extremely easy to use to boot.
+Aside from offering free (albeit restrictive) versions, both are extremely easy to use.
 Once you’ve learnt the ropes on a free trial or plan, you can then upgrade – and, when you’re comfortable with using CRM software to manipulate data on a day-to-day basis, you can start thinking about a switch to Salesforce.